-Now click on the "Advanced" button on the screen that appears next and select the "TCP/IP" tab.
+Now click on the "Advanced" button on the screen that appears next.

-Go down the list (it's usually down the bottom) until you come to an entry called "Router".
+Select the "TCP/IP" tab on the next screen, and go down the list (it's usually down the bottom) until you come to an entry called "Router".
 The associated IP address is the one you want.